 Study area and site selection

 Redmond (2017 population 64,000) and Bellevue (population 144,000) are located east of Seattle in King County, Washington (United States Census Bureau, 2017).
 Both cities share a similar ecological history, a similar disturbance timeline for logging and agriculture, and have grown considerably since the opening of the Evergreen Point Floating Bridge (SR 520) in 1963.
 They are at similar elevations (< 500 ft) and experience the same climate and weather.
-The sampling frame was limited to Redmond and Bellevue north of I-90 and excluded developments in Bellevue’s central business district.
+The initial sampling frame was limited to Redmond and Bellevue north of I-90 and excluded developments in Bellevue’s central business district and contained 492 properties (Table 1; Figure 2).

 I used disproportionate stratified random sampling to ensure that my sample included sites across the entire vegetation gradient. >>XXXX<< office development parcels met the initial study criteria of office use as defined by the King County Assessor’s Office.
 I grouped adjacent parcels with the same owner and similar age built (within 3 years) to create a unit of analysis based on human action not cadastral boundaries.
-The initial population size was 492 potential study sites.

 I then classified the vegetation at each potential study site into type categories using a brief visual estimation during site visits in early 2014 (Figure 2, Table 1).
 Sites with no vegetation, with wetlands, or those that were currently under construction or undergoing landscape replanting were excluded from the analysis (87 sites).
 The remaining pool of 405 potential sites had no notable hydrological features on site.